robisonsantos/evm/README.md

 - **list** (`$ evm list`)
     This will fetch all the available erlang versions from <http://www.erlang.org/download.html> and display their names.
-- **install** (`$ evm install <version> [-y] [--with-docs] [<other configure options>]`) This will download the erlang tarball identified by **\<version\>** ( if not yet downloaded ), and then evm will simply execute ./configure, make, make install, passing some default values.
+- **install** (`$ evm install <version> [-y] [--with-docs] [<other configure options>]`) This will download the erlang tarball identified by **\<version\>** ( if not yet downloaded ), then evm will install erlang by simply executing ./configure, make, make install, passing some default values.
+The downloaded erlang tarball will be stored in a cache.

     You also will be given a chance to download any erlang dependencies you need--install will halt after the ./configure command has finished.